RichardMzd/Instagrid/README.md

 # Instagrid
-Instagrid is an app that allow you to combine in a square format and share it with your friends trough your favorite applications.
+Instagrid is an app which allow you to combine in a square format and share it with your friends through your favorite applications.

 About the app :
 - Available from iOS 15